rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 > There are three kinds of lies: lies, damned lies, and statistics
 >   - Benjamin Disraeli

-It is often lesser reliable ones in science.
+It is often the lesser reliable ones in science.

-md
  * The Central Limit Theorem only applies to the estimated means of a population parameter when sampled randomly and independently.

  * The central limit theorem fails when there is an infinite variance